rhm2k/cline_docs/getting-started/getting-started-new-coders.md

 1.  **Open VS Code:** Launch the VS Code application.
     -   [Screenshot/gif of VS Code launch]
     -   **Troubleshooting:** If VS Code shows "Running extensions might...", click "Allow".
-2.  **Open Your Projects Folder:** In VS Code, open the folder you created for your projects (e.g., "Develop").
+2.  **Open Your Cline Folder:** In VS Code, open the Cline folder you created in Documents.
-    -   [Screenshot/gif of opening a folder in VS Code]
+    -   [Screenshot/gif of opening the Cline folder in VS Code]
 3.  **Navigate to Extensions:** Click on the Extensions icon in the Activity Bar on the side of VS Code.
     -   [Screenshot/gif of VS Code extensions icon]
 4.  **Search for 'Cline':** In the Extensions search bar, type "Cline".